 In composing Volume 3, Jarre has said that he went back to some of the ideas underpinning his original composition.
-Oxygene was composed using 8 track recording technology, so JMJ limited himself to eight elements per section, to impose some limits and discipline, including limiting the recording period.
+Oxygene was composed using 8 track recording technology, so JMJ limited himself to eight elements per section, to impose some limits and discipline, including the length of the recording period.
 As a result, the feel is rather minimalist, and perhaps the better for it.

-Part 14 is certainly informed by Electronica work, specifically The Time Machine .
-Part 15 is, at first sight, the most “Oxygene-y” of all before evolving into some more definable trancy.
+Part 14 is certainly informed by Electronica work, specifically The Time Machine.
+Part 15 is, at first sight, the most “Oxygene-y” of all before evolving into something more definably trancy.
 But then the mood changes…

-Part 16 has a little of the mood of The Architect, his collaboration with Jeff Mills.
-It has an insistent, slightly techno feeling.
+Part 16 has a little of the mood of The Architect, his collaboration with Jeff Mills, with an insistent, slightly techno-y feeling.
 Part 17 is the crowd-pleaser, and first aired in the early part of the Electronica tour.
-With the concert visuals it was stunning.
+With its accompanying concert visuals it was a stunning live experience.
 On its own it’s still a banger.
 In many ways it feels a lot like part 8, with its simple and insistent hook threaded through.
-It’s certainly the most obviously obvious (not meant perjoratively) thing on offer in the third volume.
+It’s certainly the most obviously crowd-pleasing (not meant perjoratively) thing on offer in the third volume.

 Part 18 slows things down and, to me at least, is rather pleasantly reminiscent of Mike Oldfield’s more introspective late 70s work (or actually, even from round about the period of Songs of Distant Earth).
 It’s a period of breathing space before what comes next.